Your cookie preferences

 Buying an Android phone outright and then getting a SIM only deal tends to work out much cheaper than buying it as part of a standard monthly contract.

-But the catch is that you’ll need a hefty sum upfront to cover the phone's cost.
+However, the catch is that you’ll need a substantial upfront payment to cover the phone's cost.

 Monthly contract pricing for Android phone deals also varies widely.
 Want an older phone?
 You could pay as little as £10-£15 per month.